death/Parmenides/README.md

 community.
 Changes are made to it that may be backwards incompatible.
 At some point a decision may be made to call this Version 2.0.

+# To-fix notes
+* set-class&instances-facet uses eval, should change to funcall
+* need to create a package for testing

 # Introduction

 **PARMENIDES** (PropagAting, Rulekit-Motivated ENgine for Instance